Benjamin Cline

 Office Malloy 137

-Benjamin Cline is an American cellist who has performed in dozens of venues in the United States, Europe, Middle East, and the Far East.
-He has appeared as soloist with many orchestras, including the Kaohsuing City Symphony Orchestra in Taiwan, was featured in performance on Public Radio's WXXI "Live from Hochstein" in Rochester, and has collaborated with many noted musicians, including Yumi Hwang-Williams, Jun Iwasaki, Theodor Kuchar, Richard Fuchs, and Tali Morgulis.
-He is a highly versatile musician, performing as recitalist, soloist, orchestral principal, and chamber musician.
-His repertoire is equally diverse, spanning from the 17th century works of Gabrielli to 21st century electroacoustic works for cello.
+Benjamin Cline is an American cellist who has performed in dozens of venues in the United States, Europe, and Asia.
+He has appeared as soloist with several orchestras, including the Kaohsuing City Symphony Orchestra in Taiwan, was featured in performance on Public Radio's WXXI "Live from Hochstein" in Rochester, and has collaborated with many noted musicians, including Yumi Hwang-Williams, Jun Iwasaki, Theodor Kuchar, Richard Fuchs, and Tali Morgulis.
+He is a highly versatile musician, performing frequently as recitalist, soloist, orchestral, and chamber musician.
+His repertoire is equally diverse, spanning from the earliest 17th century works to 21st century electroacoustic works for cello.